Biography of Lord Digby Jones

 In July 2007 he was appointed Minister of State for UK Trade & Investment and became a life peer taking the title, Digby, Lord Jones of Birmingham Kt.
 Forthright and, as ever, loyal to British business he spent the next 15 months “doing it in a different way”.
 He did not join the party of government and without the ambition to progress in politics he concentrated on the business of promoting Britain across the world, travelling to 31 countries in 45 overseas visits.

 Now, in addition to his role as an active crossbencher in the House of Lords he serves as Chairman of Triumph Motorcycles Limited,Non-Executive Deputy Chairman of the Unipart Expert Practices (UEP) Division and Chairman of Grove Industries.
 He is Corporate Adviser to JCB, Adviser to BP plc, Senior Adviser to Harvey Nash plc, Corporate Ambassador to Aon Risk Solutions, and Business Adviser to Barberry Developments Limited.
-Digby is Senior Adviser of Babcock International Group plc and Chairman of Neutrino Concepts Limited.
+Digby is Senior Adviser of Babcock International Group plc.
 He is Corporate Ambassador for Jaguar Cars, a member of the Advisory Board of Monitise plc, Chairman of the Advisory Board of Argentex LLP, non-executive director of Cell Therapy Ltd, non-executive director of Leicester Tigers plc and chairman of ShP Limited.
 He advises in a number of other paid and unpaid roles, fulfilling his vision of promoting socially inclusive wealth creation.
 Digby travels regularly across the UK and overseas, runs his own business and his fulfilment is complete when Leicester Tigers and Aston Villa win their matches.
 He has many plans for the decades to come.